filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 Clients, explorers and analytic tools should inspect the source of truth for each type of information, and avoid reliance on the presence of deals with built-in market actor.

+## TODO
+- Specify gas cost of synchronous PoRep verification and any consequent change to batch balancer parameters.

 ## Implementation

 Implementation of the protocol changes is being developed in the `integration/direct-onboarding`